crypticsaiyan/DigitRush/README.md

 **What makes the 10-second challenge unique:**
 - **Extreme Time Pressure**: Only 10 seconds total to solve as many problems as possible
-- **Visual Countdown**: Real-time progress bar that turns red in the final moments (when ≤10 seconds remain)
+- **Visual Countdown**: Real-time progress bar that turns red when time is running low (≤10 seconds)
 - **Instant Problem Flow**: New problems appear immediately after correct answers with unique IDs
 - **No Pause or Breaks**: Continuous gameplay until time expires
 - **Maximum Intensity**: Every second counts for achieving high scores
 - **Auto-Focus System**: Input field automatically focuses for instant typing without clicking
+- **Server-Side Timing**: Precise millisecond-accurate countdown with server validation

 ### 🎮 Native Reddit Gaming Experience
 Unlike traditional web games, DigitRush is **fully embedded within Reddit posts** with zero external downloads required.
 Players discover and play games directly from their Reddit feed through a custom splash screen, creating seamless social gaming experiences.
 The game appears as a native Reddit post with a compelling "Tap to Start" button that opens the full-screen gaming experience.